Healthcare System in Colombia for Expats

 - The healthcare system in Colombia is excellent in major cities, but quality can vary elsewhere.

-- Health care in rural areas can be difficult to obtain, and adequate medical care can be provided far off the road.
+- Health care in rural areas can be difficult to access, and adequate medical care can be far from the road.

 - Pharmacies stock most drugs and are generally very reliable.

-- Serious illness or accidents may require evacuation out of the country or evac to Bogota, but again, medical care in the capital is very good.
+- Serious illness or accidents may require evacuation out of the country or evacuation to Bogota, but again, medical care in the capital is very good.

 - Equipment, especially in clinics outside of the major cities, is outdated and poorly maintained.

-- There have been several cases of unregulated or counterfeit pharmaceuticals causing illness amongst travelers, but generally not a problem if you get medication from a reputable pharmacy chain.
+- There have been several cases of unregulated or counterfeit pharmaceuticals causing illness amongst travellers, but generally, it is not a problem if you get medication from a reputable pharmacy chain.

 - Donated blood is tested, but these tests may not be as accurate or comprehensive as those in more developed countries.

 - The level of hygiene can vary greatly.
 Urban hospitals are well sanitized, with some private clinics having high hygiene standards.
-Rural hospitals may not be up to Western standards.
+Rural hospitals may not meet Western standards.

 Some Important Considerations for Global Citizens in Colombia